Data Lakes: what are they and how to use them?

 Features that should be available in any data lake include:

-Data governance: refers to the processes and standards that are used to ensure the data can fulfill its intended purpose.
+Data governance: refers to the processes and standards that are used to ensure the data can fulfil its intended purpose.
 It helps to increase data quality and data security.
 An example of data governance can be to limit the file size in order to standardize them.
 Files that are too large can make the data difficult to work with.
 An example to increase data quality would be to scan the data for incomplete or unreadable data.

 Data catalog: this is the information about the data that exists in the data lake.
 A data catalog makes it easy to understand the context of the data.
 It enables stakeholders to work faster with the data.
 The types of information in a data catalog vary per use case, but they usually include information like: